Bumps, knocks and bruises are common injuries that everyone will experience from time to time.

 Though they can sometimes be very painful, bumps, knocks and bruises are usually easy to treat.

 These kinds of injuries commonly affect joints such as your elbow or knee, and bumps and knocks to these areas can result in swelling and bruising.

 A bruise often appears after you have been knocked, bumped or pinched, for example when you have fallen over playing sport, or knocked your body against something.

 A bruise is made when the tiny blood vessels under your skin are damaged.
-The blood has nowhere to go, so it forms a purple or red mark on the skin.
+The blood comes out of the damaged vessels and sits in or under the skin, forming a purple or red mark.

 Everyone bruises differently, for example children can be more likely to get bumps and bruises because they are often more physically active.
 Elderly people can have weaker blood vessels that mean they are more prone to damage and bruising.

 Some people bruise very easily while others don’t.

 If someone you know has bumps or bruises and you are suspicious that these symptoms were caused deliberately (on purpose), and were not the result of an accident, you should seek help from a healthcare professional as soon as possible.
 Consider talking to your doctor, community nurse, emergency department or school nurse.

 If you are unsure who to speak to, call healthdirect on 1800 022 222 to discuss your concerns with a registered nurse.